Although Graham Lee might not approve, I occasionally use the singleton pattern, particularly for managing access to my data models.

 }

 These methods both set the static variable and return the mock to the caller, for setting expectations and verifying.
 The “nice” version will silently swallow unexpected messages, where the regular version will throw an exception if it receives an unexpected message.
-Don’t forget to set it back to nil in tearDown, and call [super tearDown] in the test class’s tearDown method.
-Now we can update the test case above to:
+Don’t forget to set it back to nil in tearDown, and call [super tearDown]

 mockNotificationCenter = [BaseTestCase createMockNotificationCenter];